-Companies use human resources or employee management software tools for many purposes related to managing and communicating with front-line workers.
+Companies use human resource or employee management software tools for many purposes related to managing and communicating with front-line workers.
 Employee management software can be used for performance evaluations, help with orientation/training, or promote employee engagement.
 Here are some of the key tools and resources that employee management software packages offer a modern business.

 Shift Planning and Scheduling Tools